top of page

 The sense of love and belonging in our relationships, especially the relationship with our significant other, is highly linked to overall happiness and well-being.
 We'll address what's REALLY at the root of your disagreements.
 We'll uncover your underlying emotions and needs.
 You CAN have better communication, intimacy, and happiness.

-Are you interested in improving your sexual intimacy?
-Common sex therapy issues I work with include mismatched desire, pain with sex, issues with orgasm, and sexual trauma.
+Common sexual intimacy issues I work with include mismatched desire, pain with sex, issues with orgasm, and sexual trauma.

 BETRAYAL: